 Carpal Tunnel Syndrome

 Carpal Tunnel Syndrome (CTS) begins in a subtle fashion—a little tingling sensation in the fingers, numbness upon awakening, or a wrist pain that resolves with computer typing.
 However, what initially appears to be a minor annoyance will develop into a persistent, tingling issue that interferes with normal functioning.
-CTS results from the median nerve running through a narrowed tunnel in the wrist—the Carpal Tunnel—where it becomes inflamed or compressed.
-The median nerve is responsible for controlling the motor and sensory functions of the hand and fingers.
+CTS results from the median nerve running through a narrowed tunnel in the wrist—the Carpal Tunnel, where it becomes inflamed or compressed.
+Median nerve compression is the underlying cause of carpal tunnel symptoms.
+The median nerve controls the motor and sensory functions of the hand and fingers.

 CTS is more than an acquired pain syndrome, but rather a symptom that something is stressing the mechanics of the wrist.
 It is also the leading nerve disorder in adults who perform repetitive hand tasks.
 Rest and ergonomic adjustments can help treat CTS if detected early, but if left untreated, permanent damage and loss of function can occur.
 Familiarity with its signs, etiology, and therapy could be the key to maintaining healthy hands.

 Symptoms and signs of Carpal Tunnel Syndrome can progress insidiously, unrecognized, until they reach the stage when performance in activities of daily living is impaired.
-The initial symptom is paresthesia or tingling of the fingers, often the thumb, index finger, and middle finger.
+The initial symptom is paresthesia or tingling of the fingers, often the thumb, index finger, and middle finger, following the median nerve distribution.
+As the condition progresses, the ring finger can also be involved, especially on the side closest to the pinky.
 The symptoms intensify at night or early morning.
 The patient feels a “pins and needles” sensation.
+Burning pain may develop as the condition worsens, indicating increased nerve involvement.
 Others feel that their grip is failing or that things are spilling more frequently than previously.

-CTS occurs when the soft tissues around the median nerve swell, compressing it.
+CTS occurs when the soft tissues around it swell, compressing the median nerve.
 The mild inflammation of the fixed, narrow carpal tunnel results in severe symptoms.
 The most frequent reason is the repetition of hand movements.

 Other causes are wrist injury, arthritis, and other illnesses like diabetes or hypothyroidism.
 Water retention due to hormonal shifts during pregnancy or menopause can also compress nerves, leading to discomfort.
 Heredity is also a factor—the Carpal Tunnel is smaller in some people by birth, and therefore, they are predisposed to it.